tarik310/tarik310/README.md

 * ✉️  You can contact me at [tareq310harh@gmail.com](mailto:tareq310harh@gmail.com)
 * 🚀  I'm currently working on [Cooklink](http://github.com/OmarQaqish/cook-link)
 * 🧠  I'm learning React JS
-* ⚡  I'm NOT a spiderman but I like spiders

 ### Socials